Olamilekan002/Olamilekan002/README.md

 ## Hello there,:facepunch:I'm [Olamilekan](https://www.linkedin.com/in/olamilekan-omotosho/).

-I am enthusiastic about anything related to Data.
-I fit in roles as a Data Analyst, A junior Data Scientist or a Machine Learning Engineer.
-I solved day to day problems using a data-driven approach.
-I have a keen eye for patterns and trends in data with the goal of drawing out meaningful insight.
+Olamilekan is enthusiastic about anything related to Data, fits in roles as a Data Analyst, A junior Data Scientist or a Machine Learning Engineer.
+I solved day to day problems using a data-driven approach with a keen eye for patterns and trends in data to draw out meaningful insight.

-I started learning C to have deeper knowledge of programming and I also aim to develop my technical writing skillset for proper documentation of projects.
+Currently learning C to have deeper knowledge of programming and I also aim to develop my technical writing skillset for proper documentation of projects.
 <br>
 👯 I’m looking to collaborate on projects or any Data roles (remotely or hybrid) via omotoshomatthew73@gmail.com<br/>